 Now, that can be confusing given there are 30 questions in each of those sections.
 The scoring system is based on the Australian Core Skills Framework which we’ll come back to that in a moment.

 To keep it really simple, there are 30 questions, you’ll need to get 18 questions or 60% of the questions correct in order to reach this pass mark of 111.

 In the booklet put out by Victoria Police, we can see at the bottom of the Numeracy example question answers, there is a foot note as follows:

-Note: The questions in the Numeracy and assessment are mapped against the Australia Core Skills Framework (ACSP) – the Australian standards for adult literacy and numeracy.
+Note: The questions in the Numeracy and Literacy assessments are mapped against the Australia Core Skills Framework (ACSP) – the Australian standards for adult literacy and numeracy.
 The results of the assessment are reported on a scale that goes from approximately 40 up to a maximum of about 170.
-A score of 111 or greater is considered a performance at Exit level 3 of the ACSP or higher and this is the required pas mark.
-In these sample questions this would mean you would need to get at least 60% of the questions correct to be at this level.
+A score of 111 or greater is considered a performance at Exit level 3 of the ACSP or higher and this is the required pass mark.
+In these sample questions, this would mean you would need to get at least 60% of the questions correct to be at this level.

 The range of the score is anywhere from 40 to about 170.
 So, already it’s a little bit wishy-washy, it’s a little vague.

 It then goes on to say a score of 111 or greater is considered at performance exit level three of the Australian Core Skills Framework.
 What does that mean?

 It means that you need to get at least 60% of the questions right or 18 out of the 30 questions correct in order to reach the pass mark.
 If you’re interested in what this actually means in a little bit more detail, check this article here.

 So for the numeracy section, it talks about at this level, an applicant would have the ability to do these things, to be able to understand 24 hour time, use a calculator or a spreadsheet, follow a recipe, use routine decimals, fractions, percentages and other formulas, etc.